nczmoo/dcs100/readme.md

     x be able to unlock more lines
     x give the player a mulligan when they die the first time and let them keep their gold (but make sure they know its only that time) x exiting not animating
+    x implement all drawn monsters
+    x show when the next chest will pop up x open every chast by default and THEN give the option to not open it

     checkboxes look weird
     sound